 1. Acadia National Park, Maine

-Located in Maine, Acadia National Park is one of the best natural places to visit in North America.
+Located in Maine, Acadia National Park is one of North America’s best natural places to visit.
 Hiking, mountain biking, and kayaking are all popular here, and with all the mountains, forests, and miles of rugged coastline, you’re going to be kept busy.

-Acadia National Park is a great place to visit if you’re looking for an active vacation or a chance to relax in nature.
+Acadia National Park is a great place to visit for an active vacation or a chance to relax in nature.
 If you don’t feel like going on your own steam, try this three-day guided tour that leaves direct from New York.

 2. Atlanta, Georgia

 The capital of Georgia is a bustling city known for its museums and cultural landmarks – particularly when it comes to the Civil War and the Civil Rights Movement.

 There’s also the Civil and Human Rights Museum, Atlanta History Center, and Oakland Cemetary if you want to get your history fixed seriously.

 For foodies, Atlanta also has an exciting restaurant scene and buzzing nightlife.
 It’s also home to a certain iconic soft drink, and tours of the World of Coca-Cola are high on the top attractions in “A-Town.”